 Then my parents’ arrival changed everything.

 During their visit in the summer, my parents stayed with me in my cozy little attic.
 I shared a bed with my Mom, and my Dad slept on a mattress on the floor.
-Don’t ask me how we did it, but we did.
+Don’t ask me how we did it, but we did it.
 My parents were early birds.
 They got up before 6 o’clock every day and went about with their morning exercise routine, often doing Tai Chi, walking and strolling around the blocks.
 My Dad, being a quintessential extrovert, was charismatic, outgoing, curious and not afraid of making mistakes (I am anything but that unfortunately).
 He could read some English but did not speak much of it.
 Nonetheless, he often carried conversation with people he met with his halting English.
 My Mom on the other hand, an introvert and observer, was more on the quiet side.
 She did not speak or read English.

 At the beginning, as with any new acquaintances, James and my parents were friendly and cordial with each other: they would wave, smile and nod whenever they met.
 But within a few days, quite remarkably, my Dad and James had become like old pals, often laughing and talking with manly handshakes and bear hugs.
 To help him better communicate with James, my Dad often brought with him an English-Chinese dictionary to look up for words and expressions that he might not fully understand.
 My Mom on the other hand, was not so quick to embrace such warm gestures.
 She continued to smile and nod at James but kept a healthy distance from him.